Jean-Baptiste Labat: Life

-As engineer in Guadeloupe, he took an active part in its defense when the British attacked the island in 1703.
+As an engineer in Guadeloupe, he took an active part in its defense when the British attacked the island in 1703.
 Labat fired several cannon with his own hand.
 He was appointed Vice-Préfet Apostolique in the same year.

 In 1706, Labat was sent to Europe as deputy of his order.
-He spent several years in Italy and attended a meeting of the order at Bologna, and presenting to the general a report of his work.
+He spent several years in Italy and attended a meeting of the order at Bologna, presenting to the general a report of his work.
 Labat prepared to return to America, but was denied permission and detained in Rome for several years.
 He traveled to Paris in 1716.
 He lived in the convent on Rue Saint-Honore until his death.
 During these years, Labat commenced a long contemplated history of the West Indies.
 The work was finally published in six volumes at Paris, in 1722, with copious illustrations made by himself (Nouveau Voyage aux isles Françoises de l'Amérique, Paris, 1722).